 - Once you enter your GeForce Now account, click the Download section from the top.

 - Next, download the GeForce Now app for macOS, open the installation file, and install the app by dragging its icon to the Applications folder icon.

-- Next, launch GeForce Now from your Applications folder, enter your account, and search for the game you want to play in the search bar.
+- Launch GeForce Now from your Applications folder, enter your account, and search for the game you want to play in the search bar.

-- Select the game when it appears, click on Play, and click Continue.
+- Select the game, click on Play, and then, on the pop-up window, click Continue.

-- Wait for GeForce Now to test your connection – if the app tells you that your Internet may not be good enough for cloud gaming, you can ignore that message and click Continue to start playing.
-Note, however, that if you got such a warning, you are likely to get a lot of lag while playing or the game may even be unplayable if your Internet connection is bad.
+- You should wait for GeForce Now to test your connection.
+If you get a message that your Internet may not be good enough for cloud gaming, you can ignore that message and click Continue to start playing.
+Note, however, that if you got such a warning, you are likely to get a lot of lag while playing or the game may not be playable in case your Internet connection is bad.

-- Before the game starts, you will be asked to connect to your Steam account, so enter your Steam username and password in order to continue.
-After that, the game should start in the GeForce Now app, and you can begin playing.
+- The last step before the game starts is to connect your GeForce Now to your Steam account.
+To do that, enter your Steam username and password and game should start in the GeForce Now app.